 The court’s role is also limited in time.
 If the district court finds by clear, cogent and convincing evidence that the adult is need of protective services and lacks capacity, the court may enter a protective order, as described above, for not more than 60 days to authorize DSS to provide such services.
 G.S.
 108A-105(c).
 The order may be extended for an additional 60 days but no longer.
 At that point, the court must consider whether a petition for guardianship under G.S Chapter 35A should be initiated.
 Id.

-Part two of this post will examine the distinction between APS and guardianship as well as the intersection of guardianship and elder abuse, including how guardianship may be used to stop such abuse and how the guardian may be the source of it.
-Finally, it will focus on how APS and guardianship proceedings may overlap – including that a district court’s determination of incapacity through an APS proceeding “shall in no way affect” an incompetency proceeding under GS Chapter 35A, a precursor to adult guardianship.
+Parts two and three of this post will examine the distinction between APS and guardianship as well as the intersection of guardianship and elder abuse, including how guardianship may be used to stop such abuse and how the guardian may be the source of it.
+Finally, they will focus on how APS and guardianship proceedings may overlap – including that a district court’s determination of incapacity through an APS proceeding “shall in no way affect” an incompetency proceeding under GS Chapter 35A, a precursor to adult guardianship.
 G.S.
 108A-105(d).

 So, stay tuned next week for more on this important topic.
 And, most of all, don’t forget to wear purple tomorrow in support of elder abuse awareness and World Elder Abuse Awareness Day.